SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/use-cascading-dropdowns-in-web-part-properties.md

     Next, the dropdown is enabled allowing the user to select a list.
 By calling `this.context.propertyPane.refresh()`, the web part property pane is refreshed and it reflects the latest changes to the list dropdown.

-    After list information is loaded, the loading indicator is removed by a call to the `clearLoadingIndicator()` method.
-Because calling this method clears the web part user interface, the `render()` method is called to force the web part to re-render.
+    After list information is loaded, the loading indicator is removed by a setting the`this.loadingIndicator` to `false`.
+Because calling this method changes the property pane interface, the `this.context.propertyPane.refresh()` method is called to force the property pane to re-render.

 1. Run the following command to confirm that everything is working as expected: